kairin/iPhonePrefsURLs/README.md

 Long answer, current iPhone operating system that I am using is iOS 16.0.3.
 I hope this might be a much easier way for people to help collaborate or help to keep the list updated.

+Of course, there's always [reddit](https://www.reddit.com/r/shortcuts/).

 <details>
 <summary>Updates Tracked in original article</summary>

+## Updates Tracked in original article

 October 1, 2019
-        * Added URLs for Cellular ⇾ Cellular Data Options and Accessibility ⇾ Display & Text Size (thanks, [Konstantin](https://twitter.com/chronos1121/status/1179060620567678979))
+- Added URLs for Cellular ⇾ Cellular Data Options and Accessibility ⇾ Display & Text Size (thanks, [Konstantin](https://twitter.com/chronos1121/status/1179060620567678979))
-        * Fixed Phone URL
+- Fixed Phone URL
-        * Removed unsupported Podcasts URL
+- Removed unsupported Podcasts URL
-        * As reported by Reddit user ‘PuyoPuyoPrisoner’, it is possible to jump directly to a third-party app’s Settings page by using its Bundle ID.
+- As reported by Reddit user ‘PuyoPuyoPrisoner’, it is possible to jump directly to a third-party app’s Settings page by using its Bundle ID.
 Instructions are available in this Reddit comment.
-For example, you could access the Adobe Lightroom page in Settings via prefs:root=com.adobe.lrmobilephone (thanks, samesimilar)
+For example, you could access the Adobe Lightroom page in Settings via `prefs:root=com.adobe.lrmobilephone` (thanks, samesimilar)
-        * Added URL for Passwords & Accounts page (thanks, Darius)
+- Added URL for Passwords & Accounts page (thanks, Darius)

- ## October 5, 2019
+October 5, 2019

 * Added URLs for Passwords & Accounts ⇾ Fetch New Data and Passwords & Accounts ⇾ Add Account (thanks, Jeremy).